taxjar/taxjar-api-docs/source/includes/endpoints/_rates.md

   'freight_taxable': True
 }>
 ```
-Shows the sales tax rates for a given location.</br>
+Shows the sales tax rates for a given location.

-*Please note that this only returns the full combined rate for a given location.
-During an actual sales tax calculation, you may see differences.
-Please use our <a href='https://developers.taxjar.com/api/reference/#post-calculate-sales-tax-for-an-order'>/v2/taxes endpoint </a> for actual calculations.*
+**Please note this endpoint only returns the full combined rate for a given location.** It does not support nexus determination, sourcing based on a ship from and ship to address, shipping taxability, product exemptions, customer exemptions, or sales tax holidays.
+We recommend using our [taxes endpoint](#post-calculate-sales-tax-for-an-order) to accurately calculate sales tax for an order.

 #### Request